Soft Autumn Color Palette: Guide to Your Muted Colors

 Soft Autumn is low-contrast, but not monotone.
 Pair a cream top with dark olive pants, or a dusty rose blouse with warm brown — you need some variation to look polished.

-Start by building a capsule wardrobe around your core Soft Autumn colors: camel, warm taupe, terracotta, and olive.
-Add muted teal, dusty rose, and warm bronze as accent colors for variety.
-In makeup, choose warm nude foundations, peach or terracotta blush, warm taupe eyeshadow, and dusty rose or terracotta lip colors.
-For accessories, gold and bronze metals complement the palette perfectly.
-Not sure if you are Soft Autumn?
-Take our free color analysis quiz — our AI analyzes your photo and matches you to your exact season in seconds.
+Start with a capsule built around your core shades — camel, warm taupe, terracotta, and olive — then add muted teal, dusty rose, and warm bronze as accents.
+In makeup, reach for warm-nude foundation, peach or terracotta blush, warm taupe shadow, and a dusty-rose or terracotta lip.
+Gold and bronze metals suit the palette; skip silver.
+Not sure the Soft Autumn color palette is yours?
+Take our free color analysis — the AI reads your photo and matches you to your exact season in seconds.

 Monday Office